 - Flavor profile

 PodID is Pax Labs’ response to the rash of lung injuries related to THC oil vaping from last year.
-Pax and the Era were not associated in any way to the crisis, but they have taken the initiative to calm public fears when it comes to vaping liquid THC extract.
+Pax and the Era were not associated in any way with the crisis.
+But they have taken the initiative to calm public fears when it comes to vaping liquid THC extract.

 Dosage control is another new feature for the Pax Mobile App.
 This add-on is different from the Session Control feature of the original Era.
 Still, it gives users even more information about the effects of how much they are consuming and notifies users when they have reached their preset limits via haptic feedback.